PennyLaneAI/qml/demos_basics.rst

 Applications
 ------------
 Get familiar with more advanced applications of PennyLane and quantum machine learning in this section.
-Learn how to implement a variation quantum eigensolver, play around with quantum chemistry and graph problems such as MaxCut, or implement quantum machine learning circuits on real near-term hardware.
+Learn how to implement a variational quantum eigensolver, play around with quantum chemistry simulations, solve graph problems such as MaxCut, or implement quantum machine learning circuits on real near-term hardware.